-- Windscribe Budget business option with top security features, easy to use apps and centralized billing option.
+- Windscribe Budget business VPN option with top security features, easy to use apps and centralized billing option.
 Good documentation but lacks 24/7 support.

 - NordVPN Popular low-cost provider also comes with business plans.
 Thousands of reliable servers operating around the globe.